NEDCC's IRENE service is now available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.

 The New York City Municipal Archives has carefully preserved several rare glass discs that had been broken in the past, in hopes that a technology would come along one day that would be able to retrieve the sound.
 That day is here!

 Indeed, this spring Marcos Sueiro Bal and John Passmore of the New York Public Radio Archives brought several of these fragile discs to NEDCC as part of the pilot project for the Center’s IRENE system.
 Many of these discs have unique content originally broadcast on radio station WNYC, which at the time was part of the City of New York as the “Municipal Broadcasting System."

 Berkeley Labs had accomplished successful testing on broken media during their development of

 IRENE, but NEDCC was looking for examples of such media to help test the Center’s IRENE system during the pilot program, and the NYC Municipal Archives material fit the bill exactly

 One of the discs was a radio broadcast from Christmas Eve 1943, dedicated to the U.S. soldiers at war around the world —an NBC production that was likely broadcast on WNYC as well.
-The disc was broken into five pieces and NEDCC Audio Preservation Specialist Mason Vander Lugt was able to fit the pieces closely together on the turntable under IRENE’s lens and image the grooves.
+The disc was broken into five pieces and NEDCC Audio Preservation staff was able to fit the pieces closely together on the turntable under IRENE’s lens and image the grooves.